 Pate Brisee, a.k.a pie crust is a wonderful pastry dough that has many uses ranging from sweet and savoury pies to buttery quiches.

-There are many variations for this recipe but most use the same 4 ingredients: butter, flour, salt and water.
+There are many variations of this recipe but most use the same 4 ingredients: butter, flour, salt and water.

 Having a solid pie crust recipe is useful for any home cook, (especially around the holidays) and this recipe doesn’t disappoint.
 Although to really nail this recipe, there are a few crucial tips that I’m outlining below.